ipld/team-mgmt/README.md

 IPLD is a set of standards and implementations for creating decentralized persistent data-structures that are universally addressable and linkable.

 This repo tracks project management issues like our calls.
-For general information about IPLD, refer to the [IPLD website](https://ipld.io/) or [the main repo](https://github.com/ipld/ipld).
+For general information about IPLD, refer to the [IPLD website](https://ipld.io/), [the main repo](https://github.com/ipld/ipld) or the [specs repo](https://github.com/ipld/specs).

 # Every two weeks call